 Medical Negligence Resulting in Serious Brain Injury

-The Ewings sued the University of Chicago Medical Center where their son, Isaiah, was born with a serious brain injury that resulted in severe cerebral palsy (CP), requiring the use of a wheelchair and assistance to meet his basic needs, such as dressing and bathing.
+Lisa Ewing and her son Isaiah sued the University of Chicago Medical Center where Isaiah was born with a serious brain injury that resulted in severe cerebral palsy (CP), requiring the use of a wheelchair and assistance to meet his basic needs, such as dressing and bathing.
 The lawsuit alleged negligence by the hospital and its staff for failure to properly monitor the baby and his mother and to recognize a drop in the baby’s oxygen supply, among other allegations.

 Attorneys for the parents claimed that the doctors’ and nurses’ failure to recognize fetal distress and act accordingly resulted in Isaiah’s subsequent brain damage.
 The jury agreed and awarded the family $53 million, including $28.8 million in future caretaking expenses and $7.2 million for future medical expenses.